WordPress/gutenberg/packages/scripts/README.md

 ### `build`

-Transforms your code according the configuration provided so it's ready for production and optimized for the best performance.
-The entry point for your project's code should be located in `src/index.js`.
+Transforms your code according the configuration provided so it’s ready for production and optimized for the best performance.
+The entry point for your project’s code should be located in `src/index.js`.
 The output generated will be written to `build/index.js`.
 This script exits after producing a single build.
 For incremental builds, better suited for development, see the [start](#start) script.

 _Example:_